-We’ll show you a sample of such an email template later in the article so stay tuned!
+I’ll show you a sample of such an email template later in the article so stay tuned!

 What is disavow file and disavow tool?

 Disavow file should either list root domains or precise links to your website.
-Generally speaking, we recommend that you use root domains.
+Generally speaking, I recommend that you use root domains.
 If you disavow domain as a whole, you avoid future spammy links from that website.

 In case of a manual penalty, it is good if you add description of your previous attempts to remove problematic links.
 It is good if you mention your previous communication with webmaster which will show Google your determination to resolve the issue.

 After creating a file, it needs to be uploaded to the disavow tool.
 By doing this, Google is able to access your file.